run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/portfolio-and-catalog/use/service-contract-attributes.md

 title: Configure service contract attributes
-Description: Configure the attributes
+Description: Configures the attributes of both the Business/IT Service Agreement and the Support/Technical Service Agreement.
 #Configure service contract attributes

-The guidance must be followed to configure the attributes, both IT/Business Service Contract and Business/Technical Service Contract.
+The Portfolio management module allows flexible management of services, so it's possible to link one or more contracts to a specific service (multi-contract).
+This feature makes it possible to meet different requirements for the same service, so it's possible to have different service flows, SLA, operating conditions, etc.

 Before getting started
 --------------------------

-To configure the service contract attributes, it's necessary to previously register some functionalities, like: have permission to access the functionality Portfolio and Catalog Management, have the service portfolio registered, have the contract linked to the service, register the provider, client, currency, operating condition, define the calendar, the time of attendance, e-mails template, workflow and surveys.
+To configure the service contract attributes, it's necessary to previously register a service.

 Procedure
 -------------